π‘ NOTE: Only Admin users can add and edit templates. The information below is relevant to Workspace Admins

 Smartfields are the main data entry point for information on your contract.

-Setting these up on your template will reduce time spent structuring contracts on a case-by-case basis.
+Setting these up on your template will reduce the time you spend structuring contracts on a case-by-case basis.

-names the counterparty's signing side in the SIGNATORIES section and on any signature block assigned to that party
+- names the first counterparty's signing side in the SIGNATORIES section, and on any signature block assigned to that party

 To create a new smartfield and add it to your template: